MustafaAbbasi98/Deep-Learning-Projects/Google Play Store App Analysis and Modeling/README.md

 - Carry out intepretability analysis using `Random Forests`' information gain feature importances.

 I hope that this will help you in learning how to perform detailed exploratory data analysis and use Sklearn effectively for machine learning.

+## Instructions:
+- I recommend opening the notebook in google colab.
+- Please follow the steps in the jupyter notebook closely.